000hen/YTDownloader-Browser/README.md

 ## Installation

-_You can download the executable file from the [release page](https://github.com/000hen/YouTube-Downloader/releases/latest)_
+_You can download the extension from the [release page](https://github.com/000hen/YouTube-Downloader/releases/latest)_

  1. Download the repository.
+ 2. Install the npm package (`npm install`).
+ 3. Build the extension (`npm run build`).
- 2. Install the Chrome extension with developer mode.
+ 4. Install the Chrome extension in `build` folder with developer mode.
- 3. Enjoy!
+ 5. Enjoy!

 ## How to Download The Videos or Songs